Bariatric Surgery in Brooklyn | Weight Loss Surgery Options & Information

 Bariatric surgery (surgery to treat obesity) helps many patients keep weight loss off long-term, improves their health, and has been shown in multiple studies to cure or significantly reduce many obesity co-morbidities.

-It is considered safe, is fully covered by most insurance plans, and with recent advances can be done using minimally invasive techniques, including advanced robotic surgery technology, that enable you to go home as soon as the next day.
+Bariatric surgery is considered safe, is fully covered by most insurance plans, and with recent advances can be done using minimally invasive techniques, including advanced robotic surgery technology, that enable you to go home as soon as the next day.
+We use the latest operative and post-operative equipment to make your procedure and your stay with us as safe and comfortable as possible.

-Bariatric Program Introductory Seminars
+Bariatric Surgery Introductory Seminars

-– Register by phone: 718-283-7403
+Register by phone: 718-283-6962

 Am I a Candidate for Weight Loss Surgery?

-Although guidelines vary, bariatric surgery is generally considered when your body mass index (BMI) is 40 or higher or BMI over 35 if you have a life-threatening or disabling condition related to your weight.
-You may also be required to fulfill the following criteria: to have been obese for at least 5 years; not abuse alcohol; not have untreated depression or another major psychiatric disorder; and be over 18 years old.
+Although guidelines vary, bariatric surgery is generally considered when your body mass index (BMI) is 35 or higher or BMI over 30 if you have a life-threatening or disabling condition related to your weight.
+Depending on the type of surgery, most people lose about 20-50% of their total body weight.

 BMI is a measurement of body fat based on height and weight that applies to both men and women between the ages of 18 and 65 years.
 BMI can be used to indicate if you are overweight, obese, underweight, or normal.
 A healthy BMI score is between 20 and 25; a value above 25 indicates that you may be overweight.